Skip to content

 avc merge

 Three-way merge using the branch point, main HEAD, and branch HEAD.
-Clean changes auto-apply; conflicting files get standard <<< / === / >>> markers written to the working tree.
+Files changed only on the branch auto-apply; files changed on both sides are merged line by line — only genuinely overlapping edits produce a conflict.
 See Concepts → Merges for the conceptual model.

 Terminal window